What's on the GMAT®: The Complete Topic List

 Where to Focus Your Energy

-If you are wondering where to start, here is a rough priority framework:
+If you're wondering where to start, here's a rough priority framework:

 High priority for almost everyone: